Convergence of solutions of Hamilton-Jacobi equations depending nonlinearly on the unknown function: Abstract

 \section{Abstract}

-Motivated by the vanishing discount problem, we study the convergence of solutions of Hamilton-Jacobi equations depending nonlinearly on the unknown function.
+Motivated by the vanishing contact problem, we study in the present paper the convergence of solutions of Hamilton-Jacobi equations depending nonlinearly on the unknown function.
 Let $H(x,p,u)$ be a continuous Hamiltonian which is strictly increasing in $u$, and is convex and coercive in $p$.
 For each parameter $\lam>0$, we denote by $u^\lam$ the unique viscosity solution of the H-J equation

 Under quite general assumptions, we prove that $u^\lam$ converges uniformly, as $\lam$ tends to zero, to a specific solution of the critical H-J equation $ H(x,Du(x),0)=c.$ We also characterize the limit solution in terms of Peierls barrier and Mather measures.